SaiTejaReddyK/Cinema-tickets/README.md

 •	Correctly calculates total payment and number of seats.

-•	Rejects invalid purchase requests (e.g., children without adults, >25 tickets, invalid account).
+•	Rejects invalid purchase requests (e.g.,children without adults, >25 tickets, invalid account).

 The solution is implemented using Java 21, with a testable code.